 Parallel to this, TF1 Pub took an important step towards convergence by developing MPI (Internal Programming Method, a purchase method that is popular with television, acting as a guarantee to advertisers on the contracts delivered by their campaigns).
 Thanks to the hybrid MPI introduced by the ad sales house, convergence is now a reality for the industry.
 For advertisers, it not only blurs the boundaries between linear television and digital catch-up inventories, but it also streamlines broadcasting of their advertising campaigns.
 In 2022, 350 campaigns were developed in hybrid format.

 This year also saw an increase in MYTF1 AVOD (Advertising Video on Demand) inventories (+84% in video views of AVOD content in 2022 vs. 2021), a strong marketing performance for MYTF1 digital video inventories, driven by a higher volume of sales in timestamped impressions (2.4 billion in 2022 vs. 2.2 billion in 2021), as well as the industrial ramp-up in segmented TV.
 The TVS (Segmented Television) offer was extended to an expanded target base of 6.6 million households by end-2022, with the option of posting adverts on the same screen and access to all time slots, attracting a large audience of advertisers, particularly among people who are not ad sales house clients.
-As a result, TF1 Pub registered 448 active advertisers in 2022 for segmented television, including 297 advertisers who had not advertised on TF1 group channels in the two previous years.
-Given its ability to make television inventories accessible to smaller advertisers (the average TVS basket size was €14,000 net in 2022), segmented television confirmed its position as a key recruitment driver for TF1 Pub.
+As a result, TF1 Pub registered 448 active advertisers in 2022 for segmented television, Digital audio once again posted brisk growth at +53% (€73 million of net advertising revenue).